Peter Chou: Career

 Chou was asked to join the founding of HTC Corporation by former superior H.T.
 Cho in 1997, and was named CEO in 2004.
-Under his leadership, Chou has led the charge not only to establish HTC as a global smartphone brand, but also the shaping of the global smartphone industry landscape in its early years.
-Chou's term as CEO was credited with many industry innovations, from the first 4G-capable smartphone to one of the first smartphones to offer commercial off-the-shelf compatibility with Burmese language text.
+During his term as CEO he created the first 4G-capable smartphone and one of the first smartphones to offer commercial off-the-shelf compatibility with Burmese language text.

-With his strong belief and industry experience in the values of entrepreneurship and innovation, Chou saw to adjusting his CEO leadership roles to directing product initiatives at the forefront as head of HTC Future Development Lab, with Cher Wang succeeding the mantle as CEO of HTC Corporation in early 2015.
+Cher Wang succeeding the mantle as CEO of HTC Corporation in early 2015.